Agzes/AntiAFK-RBX-Sober/README.md

 1. Run `yay -Rns antiafk-rbx-sober` or `paru -Rns antiafk-rbx-sober`

 ## ⚠️ Important Note
 Currently program support only Hyprland and KDE Plasma 6 (with AntiAFK-RBX-Sober v.0.2.0).
-Support for other environments (GNOME, NIRI, X11) is planning.
+Support for other environments (GNOME, NIRI, X11, COSMIC) is planning.

 ---